 mandible resection procedures

-Reconstructing and repairing the inferior alveolar nerve (IAN) at the time of mandibular resection is more likely to help patients achieve full functional outcomes and improved quality of life.1-3 Timing matters, because patients with persistent neurosensory disturbances after IAN damage consistently report reduced quality of life related to their injuries.4-6
+Reconstructing and repairing the inferior alveolar nerve (IAN) at the time of mandibular resection is more likely to help patients achieve full functional outcomes, including restoring sensation.1-3 Timing matters, because patients with persistent neurosensory disturbances after IAN damage have consistently reported disturbances to everyday life related to their injuries.3-5

 reconstruction after tumor removal

 Contemporary management of ablative jaw defects includes not only hard and soft tissue reconstruction, but also restoration of neurosensory function.
-Connector-Assisted Repair® with Avance® Nerve Graft and Axoguard Nerve Connector® has demonstrated meaningful recovery rates of 89% when used for IAN repair, without the comorbidities commonly associated with autograft.7
+Connector-Assisted Repair® with Avance Nerve Graft® has demonstrated meaningful recovery rates of 89% (n=18) when used for IAN repair.6

 remember the following:

-• According to AAOMS ParCar guidelines, consideration should be given toward neural reconstruction following ablative jaw procedures that result in nerve continuity defects, using interposition autogenous or allogeneic nerve grafting.8
+• According to AAOMS ParCar guidelines, consideration should be given toward neural reconstruction following ablative jaw procedures that result in nerve continuity defects, using interposition autogenous or allogeneic nerve grafting.7

-• When a nerve gap is created upon tumor excision, Avance Nerve Graft can be used to bridge a gap up to 7 cm with Connector-Assisted Repair.9
+• When a nerve gap is created upon tumor excision, Avance Nerve Graft can be used to bridge a gap up to 7 cm with Connector-Assisted Repair.8

-• A Connector-Assisted Repair at the proximal and distal coaptations using a semi-translucent, porcine, small intestine submucosa (SIS) Axoguard Nerve Connector may enable easier coaptation, reduce tension and improve fascicular alignment.7
+• A Connector-Assisted Repair at the proximal and distal coaptations using a semi-translucent, porcine, small intestine submucosa (SIS) Axoguard Nerve Connector may enable easier coaptation, reduce tension and improve fascicular alignment.8-10

 • The construct can be wrapped with an Axoguard Nerve Protector® to provide a physical barrier between the nerve and the surrounding bone, hardware and tissue.